 The device has two individually selectable reference input buffers to lower the reference input current.
 Use the REFP_BUF and REFN_BUF bits in the reference control register (05h) to enable or disable the positive and negative reference buffers respectively.
-Note that these bits are active low.
+These bits are active low.
 Writing a 1 to REFP_BUF or REFN_BUF disables the reference buffers.

 The reference buffers are recommended to be disabled when the internal reference is selected for measurements.
-When the external reference input is at the supply voltage (REFPx at AVDD or REFNx at AVSS), the reference buffer is recommended to be disabled.
+The positive reference buffer is recommended to be disabled when REFPx is at AVDD and the negative reference buffer is recommended to be disabled when REFNx is at AVSS.